ess-dmsc/nexus-constructor/getting_started.md

 We will add a monitor with a mesh shape to the instrument in this example.
 To do this, add another component.
 When the Add component Dialog is shown, select "NXmonitor" as the component type.

-After this, select "Mesh" as the "Shape Type".

 ##### Loading shape from a CAD file
 Alternatively to cylinder shapes, mesh shapes can be used for components to describe their shape.
 Currently STL and OFF files are supported for mesh geometry.